 This helmet has a MIPS feature.
-If you look inside the helmet, it is the yellow layer of material underneath the padding but on-top of the foam shell.
-This layer is intended to shift a bit in the event of an angled/off axis impact.
-When the liner shifts, it reduces the rotational forces that reach your brain.
-The liner is designed to take these forces.
+If you look inside the helmet, it is the yellow layer of material underneath the padding but on top of the foam shell.
+This layer is intended to shift a bit in the event of an angled/off-axis impact.
+When the liner shifts, it supposedly reduces the rotational forces that reach your brain.

 The EPP Lining on the chin bar is designed to take multiple impacts without failing.
-The rest of the helmet is constructed of EPS foam in a polylite shell.
-In other words, this helmet is loaded with notable features.
+The rest of the helmet is constructed of EPS foam in a Polylite shell.

 If there is one area that the Stage MIPS really shines, it is the copious amounts of ventilation.

 The first area of tremendous airflow is in the chin bar.
 There are five open cutouts in the chin bar.
 This includes one central ventilation cutout that is located front and center and two long, wide, cutouts on the chin bar heading towards the cheeks.
 There are also two smaller vents situated in between the central cutout and the ones on the side of the bar.
 When we say open cutouts, we mean wide-open.
 There is no mesh, or screen-like materials blocking bugs and dirt; they are completely open.
 As a result, there is superb ventilation when you are gassing the pedals.

 Sizeable ventilation ports are also located at the ears on each side of the helmet.
 The airflow aspect of these ports is important, but perhaps more important is how well you can hear while wearing this lid.
 Many full-face helmets block the ears with a bunch of foam and a burly shell.
 The Stage MIPS is a great choice when you're listening for bears or trying to communicate with your friends.